pmorie/node-documentation/README.writing_cartridges.md

 is anchored at the gear's home directory.
 Entries ending in slash is processed as a directory.
 Entries ending in asterisk are a list of files.
 Entries ending in an other character are concidered files.
-The system will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscatergorized and you depend on OpenShift to create them.
+OpenShift will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscatergorized and you depend on OpenShift to create them.